sonnyp/Commit/README.md

 ## Known issues

+### Does not use your system theme

+Gnomit will use your system theme [if it is installed via Flatpak](https://www.linuxuprising.com/2018/05/how-to-get-flatpak-apps-to-use-correct.html).

 ### Slow start-up time

 Compared to [directly running the GJS script](https://source.ind.ie/gnome/gnomit/gjs/tree/bare), the Flatpak version has a noticable delay before the Gnomit dialogue pops up.